PrefectHQ/prefect-openmetadata/README.md

 We recommend using a Python virtual environment manager such as pipenv, conda or virtualenv.

-This ``prefect-openmetadata`` package is designed to work with Prefect 2.0.
-For more information about how to use Prefect, please refer to the [documentation](https://orion-docs.prefect.io/).

 ### Installation

 Install `prefect-openmetadata` with `pip`: